Three Angel's Messages shared with the world

 Albert sent his ambassador to Pope Boniface, who didn't see the Pope but returned with forged letters of confirmation.
 Adolph hurried to Rome and obtained word that Boniface did not hear from or confirm Albert.
 This news was given to the electors, however, they went ahead anyway and announced Albert as King of the Romans in 1298.
 War followed, in which Albert killed Adolph in 1299.
 Albert sent another message to Boniface asking him to confirm him as King of the Romans.
 But, the Pope saw Albert as a violent usurper and refused to recognize Albert as king and thus future emperor.

 The two kings (Albert and Philip) therefore had a common opponent and concluded an alliance in 1299 against Pope Boniface.
-"Philip was by this time bent upon the ruin of pope Boniface and the overthrow of the papal influence in France: Albert had no immediate objects in view other than to obtain the imperial crown, and to establish his power in Germany - if need were - in spite of the Pope."31
+"Philip was by this time bent upon the ruin of pope Boniface and the overthrow of the papal influence in France: Albert had no immediate objects in view other than to obtain the imperial crown, and to establish his power in Germany - if need were - in spite of the Pope."25 The elector's choice would be enforced, in spite of the papacy's commands.
+The forces arrayed against him were too powerful for the Pope, yet he still would not yield or give in to the Franco-German alliance.
+Instead he attempted to puff up his own power, even claiming to be emperor himself.26

 Decline

 During those years in Avignon, the major beginnings of anti-papal movements arose.
-The French government and the University of Paris became "utterly disgusted" with the "shameless immorality" of the papal court.35 This developed into revolts from papal domination, which occurred in Germany (Louis the Bavarian), England (Wycliffe) and Bohemia (Huss), and many considered the pope as antichrist.36
+The French government and the University of Paris became "utterly disgusted" with the "shameless immorality" of the papal court.29 This developed into revolts from papal domination, which occurred in Germany (Louis the Bavarian), England (Wycliffe) and Bohemia (Huss), and many considered the pope as antichrist.30

 The political power of the papacy continued to decline following its move back to Rome.
 Even the tradition of emperors being coronated by the pope was set aside by Maximilian I (ruled 1493-1519).
 Charles V was the last Emperor to receive a papal coronation, when Pope Clement VII crowned him in 1530.

 "Martin V and Eugenius IV had done much to restore the papal authority, but the popes were still far from possessing the powers they had had before the fall of Boniface VIII.
-Never again could they exercise effective supremacy over secular rulers, and even within the church their control was limited by the practical power of the great state governments...
+Never again could they exercise effective supremacy over secular rulers...
 The century and a half between the bull Unam sanctam and the dissolution of the Council of Basle [1449 AD] had, indeed, witnessed a terrible decline in papal prestige, even though some considerable recovery of papal power had been made after the Council of Constance.
-The financial exactions of the popes at Avignon and the scandal of the Great Schism, the political theories of Occam and the Defensor pacis, the sweeping criticisms of the church launched by Wyclif and Huss, the consiliar movement and the growing power of the national monarchies had all contributed to the destruction of papal authority, and the fifteenth-century popes, who were more interested in establishing a temporal state in Italy than in giving religious leadership to Christendom, could not win back what had been lost."37
+The financial exactions of the popes at Avignon and the scandal of the Great Schism, the political theories of Occam and the Defensor pacis, the sweeping criticisms of the church launched by Wyclif and Huss, the conciliar movement and the growing power of the national monarchies had all contributed to the destruction of papal authority."31

 The 1260 years verses the 4th Trumpet time period